Portrait of Madame de Cromot de Fougy

 - Accession Number:

-Vestier was a successful society portraitist and his eighteenth-century patrons were eager to avail themselves of this luxury.
-Madame Cromot’s portrait gives vivid expression to the intimacy and sophistication of Parisian society at this moment.
+Vestier was a successful society portraitist and his 18th century patrons were eager to avail themselves of this luxury.
+Madame Cromot’s portrait gives vivid expression to the intimacy, sophistication, and self-awareness of Parisian society at this moment.

 Mme.
 Cromot de Fougy, née Guillaudieu du Plessis, wife of Anne-David Cromot de Fougy.